Skip to main content

 • The pair was close with Arnold Schwarzenegger, who described their career in the US as “the greatest immigration story I know”.

-• Their acquaintances also included David Lee Roth (who gifted them goats) and Pope John Paul II (who gave them a fragment of Saint Francis of Assisi’s shinbone).
-In 1998, the then US President Bill Clinton joined them after a show, his secret service sharpshooters training their weapons on the tigers.
+• Their acquaintances also Pope John Paul II, who gifted them a fragment of Saint Francis of Assisi’s shinbone.
+In 1998, the then US President Bill Clinton met them after a show.
+His secret service kept their weapons trained on the tigers.

 • Among their celebrity friends was Michael Jackson, who wrote them a song.
 It's a banger – listen here.